aktos-io/aecad/README.md

 ## What is wrong with Kicad?

 - No component based approach (Hierarchical sheets just work wrong)
-- Bugfixes take years.
+- Bugfixes take centuries.
+- Feature requests are not welcome.
-- So hard to install both Kicad and required libraries that that we need another project [for that purpose](https://github.com/aktos-io/kicad-install)
+- It's so hard to install both Kicad and the libraries that that we needed [a separate project for that purpose](https://github.com/aktos-io/kicad-install)
 - New versions can be incompatible with the previous versions without any compatibility mode.
 You may loose your projects that you made 6 months ago.

 ### Schematic Editor